 Please forward questions concerning the new requirements to the following email address: Nonemail@example.com

-List of Allowable Pesticides – Domestic Class (PDF: 573k)
+List of Allowable Pesticides – Domestic Class (PDF:131k)

-Vendors must have a Class I Vendor Certificate of Qualification if they are selling products on this list:
+Retail vendors must have a Class I(B) Domestic Certificate of Qualification if they are selling products on this list:

-How do I get a Class I Vendor Certificate to sell restricted access/controlled purchase Domestic class pesticides?
+How do I get a Class I(B) Domestic Vendor Certificate to sell excepted use/restricted access Domestic class pesticides?

-If you are selling only products on the List of Allowable Pesticides (PDF: 573k) then certification is not required.
+If you are selling Domestic class pesticides on the List of Allowable Pesticides (PDF:131k) then certification is not required.
 These products can be sold in the same manner as they are currently.

-Only vendors/retailers who wish to continue selling Domestic Class excepted use products such as glyphosate (Round-Up) will be required to have certification; although we encourage vendors to take a course.
+Vendors/retailers who wish to continue selling Domestic Class excepted use products such as glyphosate (Round-Up) will be required to obtain a Class I(B) Domestic Vendor certificate.
 We do allow for home study of the manual prior to writing the exam.
-The exam is 3 hours in length, closed book and approximately 100 multiple choice questions.
+The exam is 2 hours in length, closed book and is 50 multiple choice questions.
 The pass mark is 75%.
-This is not an easy exam.
-Here is a link to the exam instructions (PDF: 32k).
-Once the exam is written the turn around time for processing is fairly quick.
+Here is a link to the Domestic Vendor exam instructions (PDF:35k).

 Here is a link to our vendor training manual: